openxpki/openxpki/doc/quickstart.rst

 Vagrant
 -------

-We have a vagrant setup for debian jessie.
+We have a vagrant setup for debian buster.
 If you have vagrant you can just checkout the git repo, go to vagrant/debian and run "vagrant up test".
 Provisioning takes some minutes and will give you a ready to run OXI install available at http://localhost:8080/openxpki/.